 Beware of myths surrounding driver fatigue!
 Drinking coffee, rolling down a window or turning up the radio are not effective solutions.

-“Drinking coffee equals 2 hours of sleep and helps me travel a greater distance.”
+“Drinking coffee equals 2 hours of sleep.”

 Caffeine takes several minutes to act.
 It can make you more alert for a short time, but it cannot erase fatigue or your sleep debt.

 The effects of caffeine vary widely from one person to another.